Artumi-Systems-Ltd/ofcom-rules/notes.md

 in addition to this.

+# Tasks for this morning.

+Read S300 - create questions as I go along.
+Answer them if possible.
+But are the answers sourced?

+Read S310 - create questions as I go along.
+Answer them if possible.
+But are the answers sourced?

 # My Questions

 Q101 James' talks of a "Category 1" "Category 2A" and "Category 2B service".
 Are these from the Act?
 Does it matter right